JohannesKahl/be.shell/README.md

     cp -r Themes `kde4-config --localprefix`/share/apps/be.shell/

-Copy one of the included config file (in this example Vertex) as be.shell:
+Copy one of the included config file (in this example Vertex.conf) as be.shell:

-    cp Config/Vertex `kde4-config --localprefix`/share/config/be.shell
+    cp Config/Vertex.conf `kde4-config --localprefix`/share/config/be.shell

 Install the provided scripts: